 When a message is received from the bus by wazo-websocketd, it extracts the ACL from the required_acl key of the event.
 If the field is missing, no clients will receive the event.
+If the value is null, all subscribed clients will receive the event.
 If the value is a string, then all subscribed clients which have a matching ACL will receive the event.